griffithlab/pVACtools/docs/pvacseq/output_files.rst

 Please see the :ref:`Standalone Filter Commands<filter_commands>`
 documentation for more information on each individual filter.
-The standalone filter commends may be useful to reproduce the filtering or to chose different filtering thresholds.
+The standalone filter commands may be useful to reproduce the filtering or to chose different filtering thresholds.

 all_epitopes.tsv and filtered.tsv Report Columns